 Blog

-What Are Business Units in HubSpot?
+What Are Brands in HubSpot?

-Business Units in HubSpot allow organizations to separate marketing assets (emails, landing pages, forms, and reports) for different brands or divisions while still sharing contact and company records in a unified CRM.
+Brands in HubSpot allow organizations to separate marketing assets (emails, landing pages, forms, and reports) for different brands or divisions while still sharing contact and company records in a unified CRM.
 This is ideal for:

-- Companies with multiple product lines or distinct brands.
+Companies with multiple product lines or distinct brands.

-- Businesses operating in different geographic regions that need localized marketing.
+Businesses operating in different geographic regions that need localized marketing.

-- Organizations that want separate reporting and branding for different divisions.
+Organizations that want separate reporting and branding for different divisions.

-Step 1: Enable Business Units in HubSpot
+Step 1: Enable Brands in HubSpot

-Business Units are available as an add-on to HubSpot’s Marketing Hub Enterprise.
+Brands are available as an add-on to HubSpot’s Marketing Hub Enterprise.
 To enable it:

-- Navigate to Settings (⚙️) > Account Setup in HubSpot.
+Navigate to Settings (⚙️) > Account Setup in HubSpot.

-- Name your Business Unit (e.g., “European Division” or “Brand B”).
+Name your Brand (e.g., “European Division” or “Brand B”).

-- Assign branding elements like logos, brand colors, and email footers.
+Assign branding elements like logos, brand colors, and email footers.

 Step 2: Assign Marketing Assets to the Correct Business Unit